irehbein/UNCOVER/index.md

 <br/>

-The following resources have been partially funded by the [GSCL](https://www.gscl.org/) and the [Ministry of Science, Research and the Arts Baden Württemberg (MWK)](https://mwk.baden-wuerttemberg.de/en/home):
+The following resources have been partially funded by the [GSCL](https://www.gscl.org/) and by the [Ministry of Science, Research and the Arts Baden Württemberg (MWK)](https://mwk.baden-wuerttemberg.de/en/home):

 <br/>